1,000+ Opportunities

 Hazard Mitigation Officer Fraine Barracks Lane - Building 35 For more information, use the link below: Unified Hazard Mitigation Grant Assistance Program

-Based on current listing details, eligibility includes: All eligible jurisdictions and private not-for-profit entities may submit qualifying projects.
+According to the current listing, eligibility includes: All eligible jurisdictions and private not-for-profit entities may submit qualifying projects.
 HMGP grants are only available after a Presidential Disaster Declaration has been issued within the State of North Dakota.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.